 One of Jimmy Smits' first roles was that of a repairman who comes to fix the robot Conky in a 1989 episode titled "Conky's Breakdown."

 A young Natasha Lyonne appeared in the first season of the show as Opal, one of three kids known as "The Playhouse Gang."
 Lyonne went on to star in such movies as "Slums of Beverly Hills," "Detroit Rock City" and the first two "American Pie" movies.
-Her recent credits include the indie movies "All About Evil" (pictured) and "Night Club," a brief reprisal of her "American Pie" character in 2012's "American Reunion," and the Netflix comedy "Orange is the New Black."
+Her recent credits include a brief reprisal of her "American Pie" character in 2012's "American Reunion" and indie movies such as 2013's "G.B.F.," "Clutter," "7E" and "Loitering with Intent."
+Since 2013, she's been a regular on the Netflix sitcom "Orange is the New Black."

 Elizabeth Ann Guttman, better known by her stage name of E.G. Daily, played Dottie in 1985's "Pee-wee's Big Adventure."
-Guttman, now 51, is also known for her voiceover work, including the characters as Tommy Pickles in "Rugrats," Buttercup in "The Powerpuff Girls," the titular role in "Babe: Pig in the City" and Baby Mumbles in "Happy Feet."
+Guttman, now 52, is also known for her voiceover work, including as the characters Tommy Pickles in "Rugrats," Buttercup in "The Powerpuff Girls," the titular role in "Babe: Pig in the City," and Baby Mumbles in "Happy Feet."

 Mark Holton played Pee-wee's nemesis Francis Buxton in "Pee-wee's Big Adventure."
 Holton, who went on to play Chubby in "Teen Wolf" and appear opposite Jennifer Anniston in "Leprechaun," also has had cameo roles in "The Naked Gun," "My Life" and "Little Giants."
-His most recent roles was in the 2008 direct-to-video horror movie "The Thirst: Blood War."
+His most recent role came in the 2008 direct-to-video horror movie "The Thirst: Blood War."

 James Brolin and Morgan Fairchild had memorable cameos in "Pee-wee's Big Adventure" as versions of Pee-wee and Dottie in a movie based on Pee-wee's adventure to retrieve his stolen bike.